+5.1 General

 The Support Team shall make all approved versions of all specifications available as soon as possible after their approval (or after approval of CRs thereto) on a file server.
 The server shall allow anonymous access by any interested party.

 The Support Team should also endeavour to make earlier drafts available on the server, even prior to approval, i.e. versions 0.y.z, 1.y.z and 2.y.z.